Skip to main content

 Woodmaxx MX-8800 8-inch Hydraulic-Feed PTO Woodchipper

-Woodmaxx MX-8800 at $5,495 — heaviest flywheel in the 8-inch PTO tier, 7-year warranty covers a decade of hard use.
-The $500 premium over the WC88 buys you 85 extra pounds of flywheel and 2 more years of coverage.
+Woodmaxx MX-8800 at $6,225 — heaviest flywheel in the 8-inch PTO tier, 7-year warranty covers a decade of hard use.
+The $1,226 premium over the WC88 buys you 60 extra pounds of flywheel and 2 more years of coverage.
+At a $2,130 premium over the WM-8H, this is a deliberate choice for long-horizon ownership or commercial-adjacent use — not a default upsell.

 06Utility tractor · 9-inch capacity needed